stvhuang/stat150/lec15.typ

 #pagebreak()

 Symmetric ($p=1/2$) SRW on $ZZ$ is Rec.
-Therefore so is symmetric SRW reflected at 0.
+Therefore SD is symmetric SRW reflected at 0.
 (Why?
 Start at 0.
 Either $X_1=0$, or $X_1=1$.
 If $X_1=1$, since SRW on $ZZ$ is Rec., we will visit 0 again w.p. $1$.)

 However, it is null Rec, and so doesn't have a SD.